WPF-Forge/Forge.Forms/docs/guides/dynamic-resources.md

 ## Resource Types

-Forge.Forms currently supports the following data sources.
+Forge.Forms currently supports the following data sources:

 - `{Binding <Property>}` - Gets the value of the specified property of current form model, and updates automatically when that value changes.
 - `{Property <Property>}` - Gets the value of the specified property of current form model, but does not update when that value changes.